Eye color evolution in humans

 The accumulation of mutations has allowed for the continued evolution of new eye colors.

 The dark structure called the iris, located in the centre of the eye, regulates the sun entering the eye and decides the eye color we have owing to the pigments it carries.
-The color of the iris (eye color) varies from person to person, ranging from pale blue to dark brown.
-People’s eye colors are often classified as blue eye color, green/hazel eye colors, or brown eye color.
-Brown is the most popular eye color in the planet.
-People of European heritage have almost all light-toned eye colors, such as blue and green.
+Individual differences abound in the color of the iris, often known as eye color, ranging from pale blue to dark brown.
+Common classification for people’s eye colors include brown eye color, green/hazel eye color, or blue eye color.
+The most often occurring eye color on Earth is brown.

 Why do we have different eye colors evolution?